GoogleCloudPlatform/cloud-builders/go/README.md

 ## Note #3 Golang Module Mirror

 The Go team provides a Golang Module Mirror ([https://proxy.golang.org/](https://proxy.golang.org/)).
+The module mirror is enabled by default for Go 1.13 and newer.
 You may utilize the Mirror by including `GOPROXY=https://proxy.golang.org` in your build steps, e.g.:
 ```YAML
 - name: golang
   env: